-- The Unemployment Compensation Trust Fund is currently at \$112M (as of 3/2/21). - This current balance includes the additional \$50M recently deposited to the trust fund from the state's CARES Act flex funds.
+- The Unemployment Compensation Trust Fund is currently at \$103 million (as of 4/6/21). - This current balance includes the additional \$50 million deposited to the trust fund from the state's CARES Act flex funds. - To put this into perspective, the balance was approximately \$300 million at the beginning of the pandemic.
+NHES has paid out approximately \$318 million in state UI benefits during the pandemic. - As NHES administers both state and federal unemployment programs, we have paid out almost \$1.8

-- To put this into perspective, the balance was approximately \$300M prior to the pandemic.
-NHES has paid out approximately \$304M in state UI benefits during the pandemic. - As NHES administers both state and federal unemployment programs, we have paid out approximately \$1.7Billion in total benefits, the majority of which was through federally funded supplemental assistance programs. - Based upon our current trust fund forecast and the initial \$50M infusion from the CARES Act flex funds, we currently anticipate the trust fund will remain solvent during calendar year 2021.
+Billion in total benefits, the majority of which was through federally funded supplemental assistance programs.

+• Based upon our current trust fund forecast and the \$50 million infusion from the CARES Act flex funds, we currently anticipate the trust fund will remain solvent through calendar year 2021.
 While this is great news for New Hampshire, there are many assumptions involved in this forecast that could shift suddenly because of the pandemic.
 We need to be very cautious with forecasting the trust fund during these unprecedented times and certainly need to refrain from making long term predictions without plenty of caveats and proper analysis of all risks.

-- There are currently 23 states borrowing from the US Treasury in order to pay benefits including Massachusetts and Connecticut here in New England. - Regarding proposals in HB2 involving the department, the first such proposal (Sections 130-132) involves changes to the sections in state law that adjust employer tax rates in order to maintain the solvency of the unemployment compensation trust fund. - Currently, the manner in which revenue is generated into the trust fund, we ask the least of employers when they can most afford it like during periods of economic growth and low unemployment - and the most of employers when they can least afford it - like during an economic downturn or a pandemic.
+- There are currently 22 states borrowing from the US Treasury in order to pay benefits including Massachusetts and Connecticut here in New England. - Regarding proposals in HB2 involving the department, the first such proposal first proposed by the Governor (Sections 129-131) involves changes to the sections in state law that adjust employer tax rates in order to maintain the solvency of the unemployment compensation trust fund. - Currently, the manner in which revenue is generated into the trust fund, we ask the least of employers when they can most afford it like during periods of economic growth and low unemployment and the most of employers when they can least afford it like during an economic downturn or a pandemic.

 - This series of amendments seeks to reverse this upside down dynamic, first by eliminating the tax surcharges that drive up employer tax rates during times when they can least afford it like during the Great Recession or currently during the pandemic. - These surcharges are only needed because the solvency controls allowing the trust fund to grow to the predetermined point of solvency are set too low.
-If the trust fund thresholds are increased then the surcharges that hit employers during economic downturns are no longer necessary.
+If the trust fund thresholds are increased then the surcharges that hit employers during economic downturns are no longer necessary. - Second, these amendments increase the 2nd and 3rd of the trust fund solvency thresholds, ultimately allowing the fund to grow to \$400 million rather than the current limit of \$300 million, before employers receive the maximum reduction to their unemployment tax rate.

-- Second, these amendments increase the 2nd and 3rd of the trust fund solvency thresholds, ultimately allowing the fund to grow to \$400 million rather than the current limit of \$300 million, before employers receive the maximum reduction to their unemployment tax rate. - We are confident that if these changes had been implemented prior to the Great Recession, New Hampshire would not have needed to borrow the \$120 million we borrowed from the federal treasury in order to pay benefits and if implemented prior to the pandemic we would have avoided the trust fund needing \$50 million from the CARES Act flex funds. - The 1st threshold would remain unchanged providing tax relief when the fund grows to \$250 million.
+- We are confident that if these changes had been implemented prior to the Great Recession, New Hampshire would not have needed to borrow the \$120 million we borrowed from the federal treasury in order to pay benefits and if implemented prior to the pandemic we would have avoided the trust fund needing \$50 million from the CARES Act flex funds.
+We can't rely on some outside source of funds to save the trust fund during the next downturn, whenever that may be, in order to avoid depleting the trust fund and needing to borrow from the US treasury in order to pay benefits. - The 1st threshold would remain unchanged providing tax relief when the fund grows to \$250 million.
 The 2nd threshold would be increased from \$275 million to \$350 million and the 3rd threshold would be increased from \$300 million to \$400 million.